 Quick overview of self-publishing vs. traditional publishing:

 The publisher has the rights to your book deal.
 The exact conditions depend on the publisher.

 Get around 10%, depending on the publisher and country.

 Make all the decisions, from your cover design to promotional tactics.

 The managing team makes most of the decisions.

 Your book can be on the shelves within months.
-And you can publish soon after whenever you want.
+Publish soon after whenever you want.

-Publishing a book can take up to two years.
+Publishing a book can take several years.
 You may have to wait for even more years to publish the next one.

 Anyone can get published.
 Your success depends on how well you reach your market.